 Wellness is something that we must always be striving for.
 This is especially true when we’re challenged with so many social and environmental factors that threaten our holistic health.

-Wellness is Not Perfection
+Holistic Health is Not Perfection

-Even though I’m very comfortable in my skin, I’m not resigned to settle where I am.
+Even though I’m comfortable in my skin, I’m not resigned to settle where I am.
 I’m constantly moving toward being the healthiest version of myself so I can share my solutions with others who strive to do the same.

 Indications of Good Physical Health